omarbahy/emails_filter/README.md

 # emails_filter
-this is script to filter emails from any email list
+This script to filter emails from any email list

+you should run it in python3